Introduction to Linux

 Many, many more exist.
 You can create your own distribution, too.
 But most likely you’ll use a popular one, one that has lots of users and a community of people around it, so you can do what you need to do without losing too much time reinventing the wheel and figuring out answers to common problems.

+Some desktop computers and laptops ship with Linux preinstalled, or you can install it yourself.
 But you don’t need to disrupt your existing computer just to get an idea of how Linux works.

-If you use a Mac you need to know that under the hood macOS is a UNIX Operating System, and it shares a lot of the same ideas and software that a GNU/Linux system uses, because GNU/Linux is a free alternative to UNIX.
+If you use a Mac, you need to know that under the hood macOS is a UNIX operating system, and it shares a lot of the same ideas and software that a GNU/Linux system uses, because GNU/Linux is a free alternative to UNIX.
 It’s not Linux, but it’s close enough that most commands are the same.

 UNIX is an umbrella term that groups many operating systems used in big corporations and institutions, starting from the 70’s